Uses Of The Pyramids

 But, sometimes we need to read to gain knowledge and to be aware.

-Most likely the small group at the very top of the pyramid who have attained self-fulfilment will read this book.
+Most likely the small group at the very top of the pyramid who have attained self-fulfillment will read this book.
 Perhaps because they have more time to explore their self-awareness and creative ability.

 The essential idea of Darwin’s book

 The book claimed that every species on earth is fertile enough to grow, but despite periodic fluctuations, the population remains the same size.